 As a Director of the NLC Board, I sit on its Staffing Group and also chair the Board’s Governance Group which oversees risk management for the Club.
 We are also reviewing with the General Committee’s Rules Revision Working Group the future relationship between the Board and the Club.

 I have held many senior roles in the Liberals and Liberal Democrats over nearly 60 years and have been a Parliamentary candidate seven times and a European Parliament candidate twice.

 With three children and five grandchildren, I take delight in organising family holidays for groups of 13.
 (Gordon joined the Club in 1978 and has been a Director since 2018).

 I was raised in and around Toronto after my family moved to Canada from Lancashire.
 I have only been a Club member for a couple of years, but the NLC had long been my favourite reciprocal club when visiting London.
 I was honoured to be appointed Chair of the Board when Jamie Sharpley stood down in 2022.

 My partner and I moved here after 22 years in Chicago, where I once campaigned door-to-door for our state senator, one Barack Obama, when he ran for the US Senate.
 I became a naturalised US citizen and was able to cast my first vote for a President Obama a few years later.

 For most of my career, I was a financial market regulator and now work in the City for a market utility.
 I co-chair my company’s global LGBTQ employee resource group, and am an active LibDem supporter in Battersea.

-I look forward to contributing to the Board, in particular the work of the Governance and Finance groups.
-The current evolution of the club, its range of facilities and expanding membership will provide no shortage of exciting projects.
-(Derek joined the Club in 2018 and has been a Director since 2021)
+I look forward to contributing as Chair of the Board of Directors.
+The current evolution of the NLC, its range of facilities and expanding membership will provide no shortage of exciting projects.
+(Derek joined the Club in 2018 and became Chair of the Board in 2022)